alextarba14/3d_reconstruction_device/Installation.md

 ## 3. Test the connection.
 From another device run:
 * `ssh <user>@<ip_address>`
+In case of WARNING: REMOTE HOST IDENTIFICATION HAS CHANGED! use ```ssh-keygen -R "you server hostname or ip"```

 ## 4. Install XRDP.
 * `sudo apt-get install xrdp`